Cetis/intelligent-campus/sensors/measurement_event.md

 - *Measure* (noun): A value described using a numerical scale.
 Measure is a synonym for physical quantity.
 - *Measurement* (verb): An instance of estimating the value of a natural phenomenon involving a detector or sensor.
 A measurement also has a location, time, and reference to the method used to determine the value - See Context.
 - *Observation*: Act of observing phenomenon, where the goal is to measure, estimate or otherwise determine the value of a property.
-- *Sensor*: An entity capable of observing a phenomenon and returning an observed value.
+- *Sensor*: An entity capable of observing phenomena and returning observed values.
+A sensor may contain several detectors.
 - *Value*: An observed value describing a phenomenon, which may use one of a variety of scales.

 Note: we use the term Context as a synonym for SensorML's term Measurement Feature.